Key to consistent Treflip - Scoop when your body's going up

 When standing on the ground

-You naturally push down the floor to hold your body against gravity.
+You naturally press into the ground to support your body against gravity.
+This generates a constant downward force.

 When you start crouching down